Nevenall/ghosting-the-edge/src/03 Gearing Up.md

 This is a full body suit which can be activated to hide the wearer from visual and thermographic detection.
 It can be activated and deactivated multiple times but you get only one free invoke per scene.

-**Thermoptic Camouflage**​—At any time you may activate your suit and gain the aspect {Invisible to Optical and Thermal Detection} You can toggle this aspect anytime but, you only get one free invoke per scene.
+**Thermoptic Camouflage**​—At any time you may activate your suit and gain the aspect :aspect[Invisible to Optical and Thermal Detection] You can toggle this aspect anytime but, you only get one free invoke per scene.

 ### Personal Devices